mcwatts/Hitchhiker/README.md

 ## Docker
-To build and run our Docker image as a container, you won't need to follow the following directions because we have it set up to run in a single line, but you can do this to run only the dockerfile.
-Make sure you are in the Hitchhiker directory.
+The following directions are to run only the dockerfile.
+You will need to be in Hitchhiker directory.

+1. Build the dockerfile
 	dockerfile build -t dockerfile .
-	docker images
+2. View all images/ensure you build your docker correctly. docker images
+3. Run the dockerfile
 	docker run dockerfile